You've just found it!

 Gail Damerow is a rare person.
 She's a highly experienced poultry-keeper, a great communicator of complex issues in an easily understandable way, and an excellent writer.

 I guarantee - this book will become one of your most prized information sources for incubating and hatching.

 It's certainly mine - and I have them all!

 You'll love and benefit from this book if:

 It's well organised, follows a logical progression, answers questions ordinary chicken-keepers (i.e. you and me) have, has some great illustrations and some lovely pics of chicks.

 It is also extremely thorough in every section.
 She pays great attention to detail and uses down-to-earth language.
 Where other authors assume you'll know what they're talking about, she explains..

 Most of all, it's down to earth.

-She draws on her own vast experience of raising chicks (which she calls being in "poultry heaven"!) and explains complicated issues in plain language, avoids jargon (she also provides a glossary of terms) and where necessary she uses great illustrations to help explain a point.
+She draws on her own vast experience of raising chicks (which she calls being in "poultry heaven"!) and explains complicated issues in plain language, avoids jargon (she also provides a glossary of terms) and where necessary she uses clear illustrations to help explain a point.

 One of the sections I like best is called "Screwpot Notions" where she looks at some commonly held beliefs and asks whether there is any merit in them.